 Artventures in the Park

 Let the beauty of nature inspire your imagination and unleash your inner artist while you have a blast creating dynamic compositions inspired by nature’s colors, patterns, forms, and textures.
 Explore a variety of art techniques to create nature-inspired artworks that will amaze your friends and family!
 First Saturdays of the month, September 2022–June 2023, from 10:30 am–12 pm at Earvin “Magic” Johnson Park

 Stories Come to Life

 Innovate, create, and travel to the enchanted world of books and art and transform your personal stories into dazzling works of art through sculpture, masks, collage, and more!
 Through October 2023–June 2024, join us on first Saturdays of the month, October 2022–June 2023, from 1–2 pm at AC Bilbrew Library and first Wednesdays of the month from 3:30-4:30pm at Lennox Library.

 Calling all art and nature lovers!
 Join us for our FREE week-long nature exploration series and let your imagination soar as you experiment with a variety of art materials and techniques.
-Each day will feature a unique nature-inspired project led by a LACMA Teaching Artist.
-Art Camp is designed for children ages 8–13 and is made possible through LACMA’s partnership with the L.A.
-County Department of Parks and Recreation.
-Registration is only available online.
+Each day will feature a unique project led by LACMA Teaching Artists.
+Nature week is designed for children ages 8–13 and is made possible through LACMA's partnership with the Department of Parks and Recreation.
+Reservations required.
 Space is limited.

-For more information, please contact Bryan Spragg at firstname.lastname@example.org.
+For more information, please contact Nini Sanchez at firstname.lastname@example.org.